intltechventures/Consulting.Project.Tools/templates/HighLevelDesign.md

-General Purpose Template for the structure of a High Level Design document (HLD)
+A General Purpose Template for the structure of a High Level Design document (HLD)

+Rationale: Numerious times, in my travels as a consultant, I've encountered organizations in which there is no established standard/template for what should be included in an HLD.
+Quite often (even in organizations that have a template), the artifacts that architects and engineers produce devolve into a wild-wild west of anything-goes.
+Concistency engenders repeatability - a worthy goal.
+And therefore, the intended purpose in sharing this...at least as a starting point for further customization.

-# STATUS: DRAFT
+### STATUS: DRAFT

 The goal of an HLD is to enable communication and coordination, both within teams and organizations - as well as serving as a tool for communication and coordination with external partners.